-10. In general, birds are threatened by habitat loss and disturbance and also from contamination by oil pollutants.
+In general, birds are threatened by habitat loss and disturbance and also from contamination by oil pollutants.
 Fish farms and wind farms close to seabird colonies, as well as intensive deep water fishing may constitute serious threats to some bird species.

-- 11. Among the 25 species listed in Annex II as endangered or threatened one finds those: - which are globally threatened; - which are endemic to the region and have an unfavourable conservation status; - whose populations are not concentrated in the Mediterranean but which have an unfavourable conservation status and/or a restricted range in the region; - whose populations are not concentrated in the Mediterranean, have a healthy conservation status but are regarded as flagship species.
+Among the 25 species listed in Annex II as endangered or threatened one finds those:

+- which are globally threatened; - whose populations are not concentrated in the Mediterranean but which have an unfavourable conservation status and/or a restricted range in the region;